Best time to visit Spain

 Best for: festivals, fiestas and ferias

-Vibrant culture is on full display in April as the country comes alive with several of Spain's most dynamic festivals of the year.
-Semana Santa, or Holy Week, is a particularly epic festival that takes place in the week leading up to Easter Sunday.
-Each region observes Semana Santa differently, with events taking place in all major cities.
-Semana Santa is technically a Christian festival, with displays of religious icons and main events organized by religious fraternities called Cofradías, but you don't have to be religious to appreciate the impressive floats and parades that often feature flamenco dancing and drummers.
+Spain’s culture is on full display in April as the country comes alive with several festivals.
+Semana Santa, or Holy Week, is an epic festival that takes place in the week leading up to Easter Sunday.
+Each region observes Semana differently, with events taking place in all major cities.

-Two weeks after Semana Santa, The Seville Fair (Feria de Abril) begins, bringing upward of 5 million visitors to the Andalusian city.
-This weeklong extravaganza features dancing, drinking and socialising, with society parades, bullfights and parties that last 'til the wee hours.
-Women can be seen in brightly colored traditional flamenco dresses, which can be particularly exciting for kids (big kids included).
+Two weeks after Semana, The Seville Fair (Feria de Abril) begins in the Andalusian city.
+This weeklong extravaganza features dancing, parades, bullfights and parties with women in brightly colored traditional flamenco dresses.

 May

-Best for: walking, trekking and pilgrimaging on the Camino de Santiago
+Best for: walking, trekking and the Camino de Santiago

 June

-Best for: amazing weather, seeing the whole country and spending time outdoors
+Best for: amazing weather and spending time outdoors

-June is arguably the best month to visit Spain for guaranteed good weather and long days to take advantage of the best the country has to offer.
-Temperatures average between 21°C and 25°C which is ideal for enjoying leisurely strolls, tapas on terraces and, of course, cold sangria.
-June's a great month for an all-encompassing trip, as you're likely to have fantastic weather in every region, from the coast to the interior to the northeast.
-If relaxing at the beach is on the agenda, head south to Andalusia before the hordes of summer tourists roll in, but make sure to book accommodation in advance.
+June is arguably one of the best months to visit Spain for guaranteed good weather and long days to take advantage of the best the country has to offer.
+Temperatures average between 69°F and 77°F, which is ideal for leisurely strolls, tapas on terraces and cold sangria.

 July

-Best for: magazine-worthy beach towns, lively nightlife and embracing the chaos
+Best for: beach towns, nightlife and embracing the chaos

 Travellers drinking wine in a bar in Madrid, Spain